 Building the Business Case

-Time savings average 2-3 hours per developer per week at median productivity levels.
+Developers self-report time savings of roughly 2-3 hours per week at median productivity levels.
 For a team of 20 developers averaging $150k salary, that's $115k annual savings at median productivity.
 Add reduced onboarding time for new hires, and the ROI gets interesting fast.

 But don't oversell it.
 Current research shows AI-assisted code doesn't consistently reduce debugging time.
 Sometimes it increases debugging because developers accept suggestions too quickly without understanding them.

-The real value isn't faster coding.
-It's faster learning and better architectural understanding.
+The real value is faster learning and better architectural understanding.
 Juniors get productive sooner.
 Seniors spend less time explaining the same things repeatedly.
 Code review catches fewer basic mistakes.

 Calculate it like this: (Time saved multiplied by developer cost) minus platform cost, plus quality improvements, plus retention benefits.